netdata/netdata/src/daemon/README.md

 ### Debugging crashes

 We have made the most to make Netdata crash free.
-If however, Netdata crashes on your system, it would be very helpful to provide stack traces of the crash.
-Without them, is will be almost impossible to find the issue (the code base is quite large to find such an issue by just observing it).
+If, however, Netdata crashes on your system, it would be very helpful to provide stack traces of the crash.
+Without them, it will be almost impossible to find the issue (the code base is quite large to find such an issue by just observing it).

 To provide stack traces, **you need to have Netdata compiled with debugging**.
 There is no need to enable any tracing (`debug flags`).

-Then you need to be in one of the following 2 cases:
+Then you need to be in one of the following two cases:

 1. Netdata crashes and you have a core dump

 2. you can reproduce the crash

-If you are not on these cases, you need to find a way to be (i.e. if your system does not produce core dumps, check your distro documentation to enable them).
+If you aren’t in these cases, you need to find a way to be (i.e., if your system doesn’t produce core dumps, check your distro documentation to enable them).

 ### Netdata crashes and you have a core dump

 > you need to have Netdata compiled with debugging info for this to work (check above)

-Run the following command and post the output on a github issue.
+Run the following command and post the output on a GitHub issue.

 ```sh
 gdb $(which netdata) /path/to/core/dump